 Why can’t you just take out the onion before you eat the meal?

 Unfortunately, when you cook with onion, the fructans can leech from the onion into other parts of meal, as they will dissolve in any water that is present in the other ingredients you are cooking.
 While not eating the onion pieces will reduce your overall FODMAP load, it may not reduce it enough, as the fructans will have become infused in other parts of the meal.
-Therefore, in the elimination period you need to either avoid onion, or use safe onion substitutes.
+Therefore, in the elimination phase, you need to either avoid onion or use safe onion substitutes.
 After the reintroduction period, you might find you can tolerate leaving the onion pieces in whole and then remove them before eating, but you need to test fructans in the reintroduction phase first.

 So remember to avoid onion at all costs during the elimination phase, and make sure it doesn’t sneak into any of your processed food!
 Have fun replacing onion with safe alternatives like the green tips from spring onions and leeks, onion infused oil, or a pinch of asafoetida powder.
 Happy cooking everyone!